+'''

-''' OidDO ::= SEQUENCE {
+OidDO ::= SEQUENCE {

-id OBJECT IDENTIFIER,
+OBJECT IDENTIFIER,

+id

-value ObjectValue {PKCS15-OPAQUE.&Type}
+ObjectValue {PKCS15-OPAQUE.&Type}

+value

+'''

-6.8 Authentication objects
+Authentication objects 6.8

-6.8.1 The AuthenticationObjects type
+The AuthenticationObjects type

 This data structure, only relevant to cards capable of authenticating card-holders, contains information about how the card-holder authentication shall be carried out.
 Since, in the IC card case, the path alternative of the PathOrObjects type is to be chosen, AuthenticationObjects entries (records) in EF(ODF) points to elementary files that can be regarded as directories of authentication objects, "Authentication Object Directory Files" (AODFs).
 The contents of an EF(AODF) must be the value of the DER encoding of a SEQUENCE OF AuthenticationType (i.e. excluding the outermost tag and length bytes).
 This gives the AODFs the same, simple structure as the ODF, namely a number of TLV records.